 YOU ARE TAKING THE RISK of starting a fire or an explosion if you light a pilot light yourself.
 Carefully follow all of the manufacturer’s instructions and warnings concerning the appliance before attempting to light the pilot.

 LEAVE IT TO THE EXPERTS.
 Only a qualified service technician has the training to install, inspect, service, maintain, and repair your appliances.
 Have your appliances and propane system inspected just before the start of heating season.

 HELP YOUR APPLIANCES “BREATHE.”

-Check the vents of your appliances to be sure that flue gases can flow easily to the outdoors; clear away any insect or bird nest or other debris.
+Check the vents of your appliances to be sure that gases can flow easily to the outdoors; clear away any insect or bird nest or other debris.
 Also, clear the area around your appliances so plenty of air can reach the burner for proper combustion.

 DO NOT TRY TO MODIFY OR REPAIR values, regulators, connectors, controls, or other appliance and cylinder/tank parts.
 Doing so creates the risk of a gas leak that can result in property damage, serious injury, or death.

 HAVE OLDER APPLIANCE CONNECTORS INSPECTED.
 Certain older appliance connectors may crack or break, causing a gas leak.
 If you have an appliance that is more than 20 years old, have a qualified service technician inspect the connector.
 Do not do this yourself, as movement of the appliance might damage the connector and cause a leak.